germanmr/rater/readme.md

 ## About the project

-This is Inditex Core Platform Technical Test, developed with Java 17, Spring Boot 2.7.18 and an in-memory H2 Database.
+This is the Inditex Core Platform Technical Test, developed with Java 17, Spring Boot 2.7.18 and an in-memory H2 Database.

-The application takes a Product, Brand and DateTime and returns the corresponding Pricing Details
+The application takes a Brand, a Product and a DateTime, then returns the corresponding Pricing Details

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Requirements